 Title of proposal Potential impact 1.
-Title of proposal Continuing our smarter working programme, which achieves efficiencies by changing the way we work (reference BTP001) Potential impactThis proposal will impact positively on service users, as it will enable the Council to maintain or exceed existing levels of service provision at no additional cost to the Council.There is no evidence to indicate that this proposal would have a disproportionate or detrimental impact on people with protected characteristics or in rural areas.
-This is because:• No changes are proposed to assessment processes, eligibility of needs, service standards, quality or delivery.• Accessibility will be integrated into the design of smarter in rural areas are not inadvertently disadvantaged.
+Continuing our smarter working programme, which achieves efficiencies by changing the way we work (reference BTP001) This proposal will impact positively on service users, as it will enable the Council to maintain or exceed existing levels of service provision at no additional cost to the Council.
+There is no evidence to indicate that this proposal would have a disproportionate or detrimental impact on people with protected characteristics or in rural areas.
+This is because: No changes are proposed to assessment processes, eligibility of needs, service standards, quality or delivery.
+Accessibility will be integrated into the design of smarter working technologies, to ensure that disabled people and people in rural areas are not inadvertently disadvantaged.
 If someone, due to a disability or rural location is for some reason unable to utilise a smarter working function, a reasonable adjustment will be agreed, and alternative provision will be available.
-People who find it challenging to travel, which includes some disabled people, carers and parents or people in rural areas, may find smarter working technology increases